Data Wrangling

 Now we have a left-joined new_metadata with all the information from the original metadata as well as a new column with the mean expression values for each sample.

-This concept of merging can be done with any two data frames that have a common column or index, and it is a very powerful tool for combining information from different sources.
+This means merging can be done with any two DataFrames that have a common column or index and it is a very powerful tool for combining information from different sources.

-Let’s also create a list with the ages of each of the mice in our data set.
-We also want to double check that we have 12 values in this list, since we have 12 samples in our data set.
-Here we are supplying the ages manually, but in a real use case, we would likely have this information in a separate file that we would read in and merge with our metadata data frame using the merge() function as we just did with the samplemeans series.
+Let’s also create a list with the ages of each of the mice in our dataset.
+We also want to ensure that we have 12 values in this list to match the 12 samples in our data set.
+In this example we are supplying the ages manually, but in a real use case, we would likely have this information in a separate file that we would read in and merge with our metadata DataFrame using the merge() function as we just did with the samplemeans series.

 # Create a numeric vector with ages.